sensorlabio/sensorlabio-javascript-sdk/doc/source/howto/api/getting_started.rst

 Getting Started
 ===============

-This is documentation on Javascript SDK for http://sensorlab.io/
+This is documentation on Javascript SDK for http://sensorlab.io/ REST API.

-This SDK can be easily used in NodeJS or React project.
+This SDK can be easily used in NodeJS and as JS library to use in browser.

-This SDK utilizes sensorlab.io REST API.

 Installation
 ------------